rdekou/Bike_Sharing/README.md

 This repository contains IPython Notebook with sample code, implementing Machine Learning algorithm for the Bike Demand Forecasting given the Bike Sharing Data set at https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset

-You can view "My_Bike_share.ipynb" directly on github, or clone the repository, install dependencies listed in the notebook and play with code locally.
+You can view "Who_Bike_share.ipynb" directly on github, or clone the repository, install dependencies listed in the notebook and play with code locally.

  ### Task